gzachariadis/Python.Challenges/README.md

 ##### Objective

-- Given a number, write a function to make it negative.
+- Write a Function that, given a number, transforms it to negative.

 ##### Constraints